 - Humbug – 10 side leg raises (each leg)

 - Angel – 10 triceps dips (using a chair)

 - Star – 10 burpees

-Ruth took her inspiration from Heather Neal’s The Top 10 Christmas Workouts, where you can find other options to help you recover from all those holiday indulgences.
+Ruth took her inspiration from Heather Neal’s Top 10 Christmas Workouts.